-SEWAGE Current Provision Provided by Thames Water Waste water is treated at Crawley Waste Water Treatment Works Evidence Base Thames Water Asset Management Plan 6 (2015-20) Thames Water Draft 5 year plan 2020-2025 (AMP7) (subject to agreement by Ofwat) Thames Water Draft Water Resources Management Plan 2020-2100 (subject to DEFRA approval) Water Cycle Scoping Study 2010 Water Cycle Outline Study 2011 Water Cycle Update Study 2013 At Crawley Study 2009 Position Statements 2014 Current Findings Though there is no justification for immediate upgrades, we undertake regular reviews of actual and forecasted growth (driven through the local plan) and assess how the works is performing.
+WASTE WATER INFRASTRUCTURE Current Provision Provided by Thames Water Waste water is treated at Crawley Waste Water Treatment Works Evidence Base Thames Water Asset Management Plan 6 (2015-20) Thames Water Draft 5 year plan 2020-2025 (AMP7) (subject to agreement by Ofwat) Revised draft Water Resources Management Plan 2019 (2018) Water Cycle Scoping Study 2010 Water Cycle Outline Study 2011 Water Cycle Update Study 2013 At Crawley Study 2009 Position Statements 2014 Current Findings Though there is no justification for immediate upgrades, we undertake regular reviews of actual and forecasted growth (driven through the local plan) and assess how the works is performing.
 If large strategic developments deliver earlier than what is forecasted that may change our view of when upgrades are needed.
-Hence further clarity on the phasing of developments stated in the 'PROJECTED HOUSING DELIVERY' document is required to understand the magnitude of upgrades needed at Crawley STWs to ensure they are delivered is in a timely manner.
+Hence further clarity on the phasing of developments is required to understand the magnitude of upgrades needed at Crawley STWs to ensure they are delivered is in a timely manner.
+This is particularly relevant with regard to continued development within the North East Sector.
 The ability of the existing Crawley WwTW site to accommodate further expansion may be possible, subject to technological requirements, the availability of land and consent permissions being granted by the Environment Agency.
 Land availability at Crawley WwTW is reaching its limit and it may be necessary to extend beyond the site boundary.
 However, as technologies are changing all the time it may be able to accommodate upgrades which require a smaller footprint.
 The requirement for an additional facility will be dependent on various factors include housing forecasts and changes in technology for the treatment of waste water and trade flows.
 Outline Study also recommends that developers of 10 or more dwellings should as part of any Water Sustainability and Drainage Assessment demonstrate that the sewerage provider has been contacted to determine if capacity exists offsite for foul and surface water provision.
-Where capacity off-site is not available, developers should ensure that plans are in place for provision ahead of the development's occupation.
+Where capacity off-site is not available, developers should ensure that all necessary permits are be applied for early in the development process and all permits granted and the required infrastructure and connections built prior to developments' occupation.
 The study also concluded that there were no environmental constraints to development.
-It is however acknowledged that the Environment Agency may in the future wish to tighten existing discharge consents if Water Framework Directive (water quality) requirements are to be met.
-The Water Cycle Update Study confirms that the housing growth being considered up to 2021 coul
+It is however acknowledged that the Environment Agency may in the future wish to tighten existing discharge consents if Water Framewo